newbie2019-hub/cordova-ondevice-sms-local-api/README.md

 # On-device SMS sending application

-The purpose of this application is to send an SMS by using your mobile phone from your PHP, Node or any application that can make an HTTP Request.
-I cannot consider this as a replacement for an SMS Api as this needs a lot of improvement and this can be used within a network only.
+The purpose of this application is to send an SMS by using your mobile device from your PHP, Node or any application that can make an HTTP Request.
+I cannot consider this as a replacement for any SMS Api as this needs a lot of improvement and considering that this can be used within the same network only.

 ## Resources